Natetgmaxwell/ntgm/src/site/notes/Cards/Autonomic Nervous System.md

 ## Flashcards

-What is the autonomic nervous system responsible for?;; The autonomic nervous system automatically regulates smooth and cardiac muscles, glands, and adipose tissue.
+What is the autonomic nervous system responsible for?;; The autonomic nervous system automatically regulates smooth and cardiac muscles, glands, and [[Cards/Adipose tissue\|adipose tissue]].
 It includes the [[Cards/Parasympathetic Nervous System\|parasympathetic]] (rest and digest) and sympathetic (fight or flight) divisions.
 <!--SR:!2023-10-29,8,160-->

 What is the Autonomic Nervous System (ANS) responsible for?;; The ANS controls involuntary functions of visceral effectors like smooth and cardiac muscles, glands, and adipocytes.